 Conclusion

 Weight gain can be a challenging and frustrating aspect of living with lupus, stemming from a combination of the disease itself, medication side effects, and lifestyle factors.
-However, by understanding these mechanisms and adopting a proactive approach, individuals with lupus can effectively manage their weight and improve their overall well-being.
+Still, by understanding these mechanisms and adopting a proactive approach, individuals with lupus can effectively manage their weight and improve their overall well-being.

 Remember, the key is to work closely with your healthcare team to develop a personalized management plan that addresses your specific needs and goals.
 This plan should include optimizing medication management, adopting a healthy eating plan, engaging in regular physical activity, managing stress effectively, and prioritizing sleep.